koenige/zzform/inc/readme.txt

 					-> format
 				select
-					-> enum			array for enum, default value with 'default' should be set as well -> set			array for set
+					-> enum			array for enum, default value with 'default' should be set as well -> 'show_values_as_list'	puts all values in a radio button list, not in select/option-elements -> set			array for set
 					-> sql			SQL-Query for select, first field is key field which will not be displayed but entered into database field -> sql_where	adds where to sql-string, rather complicated ... :-)